Thursday, September 27, 2012

-A third staffer seemed rather confused by some of the detail.
-That staffer stated that "I think I heard Mitt say that he was going without even a purse or a script, so maybe Stefan Morris (a staff metrosexual speech writer) could help him out."
+A third staffer seemed rather confused by some of the details.
+That staffer stated that “I think I heard Mitt say that he was going without even a purse or a script, so maybe Stefan Morris (a metrosexual staff speech writer) could help him out.”

 Saturday, September 1, 2012

 |Sort of like this...but different|

 TAMPA, FL—According to reports, the spirits of several former United States presidents visited Mitt Romney only a few hours before the Republican National Convention.
 Multiple Romney staffers who would not give their names because of the sensitivity of the issue stated that while the soon-to-be-named Republican presidential candidate was preparing for the convention, the spirits of former presidents Martin Van Buren, James Buchanan, and Ulysses S. Grant appeared in Romney’s hotel room.

 In a closed door meeting held soon after the vision, Romney described to his inner circle what he had both seen and heard.
 According to one staffer, Romney had most of the lights on in his room, “When suddenly, as he noticed some of the lights dim, three personages appeared to him.”
 Romney commented that they were immediately recognizable by their clothing, demeanor, and greyish countenances.